Gaia Data Release 3: Microlensing Events from All Over the Sky: Discussion

 \section{Discussion}

-The \gdr{3} catalogue of microlensing events contains unique 363 sources, spanning a wide range of baseline magnitudes, amplitudes and time-scales.
-The validation of the catalogue can be assessed most efficiently by comparing the \gaia detections with those from the OGLE-IV survey \citep{2015Udalski}, which operated and observed both the Bulge and Southern Galactic Plane in the time of the DR3 data collection (2014-2017).
-In the direction of the Bulge, OGLE-IV conducted a monitoring of stars to about $I<21$~mag with varying cadence, spanning from tens of observations per night for the densest parts of the Bulge ($\pm$ 5~degrees in Galactic longitude and latitude around the Galactic Centre) to observations separated by couple of nights in the regions of the Bulge with the lowest stellar density.
-More details on the OGLE-IV observing strategy can be found on OGLE's webpages\footnote{https://ogle.astrouw.edu.pl/} and in \cite{2015Udalski}.
-The Galactic Plane was observed by the OGLE-IV survey since 2013 with much sparser cadence spanning from a couple of days to weeks and with the depth of about $I<20$~mag, but covered the entire Southern Galactic Plane to about $\pm 7$\deg in Galactic latitude.
-More details on the Galactic Plane survey can be found in \cite{Mroz2}.
+The \gdr{3} catalogue of microlensing events contains 363 unique sources spanning a wide range of baseline magnitudes, amplitudes, and timescales.
+The validation of the catalogue can be assessed most efficiently by comparing the \gaia detections with those from the OGLE-IV survey \citep{2015Udalski}, which operated and observed both the bulge and southern Galactic plane within the time-span of the DR3 data collection (2014-2017).
+In the direction of the bulge, OGLE-IV conducted a monitoring of stars to about $I<21$~mag with varying cadence, spanning from tens of observations per night for the densest parts of the bulge ($\pm$ 5~degrees in Galactic longitude and latitude around the Galactic centre) to observations separated by a couple of nights in the regions of the bulge with the lowest stellar density.
+More details on the OGLE-IV observing strategy can be found on the OGLE webpages\footnote{https://ogle.astrouw.edu.pl/} and in \cite{2015Udalski}.
+The Galactic plane has been observed by the OGLE-IV survey since 2013 with much sparser cadence spanning from a couple of days to weeks and with the depth of about $I<20$~mag, but covering the entire southern Galactic plane to about $\pm 7$\deg in Galactic latitude.
+More details on the Galactic plane survey can be found in \cite{Mroz2}.